medusa-project/metaslurp-cantaloupe/README.md

    into `image_files`.
     * You can probably use any newer version, as long as the config file contains the right keys for it, and any dependencies are in place.
+    * This could be automated, but doing it this way makes it easier to use arbitrary snapshots.
 3. Copy `env-*.list.sample` to `env-*.list` and fill them in. **Don't commit any to version control!**
 4. `./docker-build.sh`